JunesDiary/junesDiary/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Maachine Learning Models using Keras
+- 🔭 I’m currently working on Machine Learning Models using Keras
 - 🌱 I’m currently learning Electronics and Communication at University of Calcutta